Ditte Boeg Thomsen

 4) One of the reasons why it’s important to study how children typically acquire language is that knowledge about typical development can help us detect in which ways language acquisition proceeds differently in children with atypical neurological development characterized by cognitive and communicative impairment and help us develop methods to support these children.
 As mentioned above, part of my research therefore focuses on how we can strengthen linguistic development in children with autism, and I’m part of the interdisciplinary Danish Network for Autism Researchers, where psychologists, medical doctors, linguists and speech therapists share new research on autism.

 Another group of children whose linguistic development is affected by special neurological conditions are children who have had a cerebellar tumour surgically removed.
 Many of these children develop Cerebellar Mutism Syndrome, a syndrome where children lose the ability to speak for weeks or months, and where their language can subsequently be characterized by striking or subtle deviations for many years after surgery.
-I’m part of a large international research project, Nordic-European Study of the Cerebellar Mutism Syndrome (CMS) in Children with Brain Tumours of the Posterior Fossa, where medical doctors, neurosurgeons, speech therapists and linguists in 10 countries collaborate to clarify which specific aspects of language are affected in CMS and why, and to explore how we can provide better support for children with CMS and their families in the future.
+I’m a member of the interdisciplinary Posterior Fossa Society and part of a large international research project, the Nordic-European Study of the Cerebellar Mutism Syndrome (CMS) in Children with Brain Tumours of the Posterior Fossa.
+In this project, medical doctors, neurosurgeons, speech therapists and linguists in 10 countries collaborate to clarify which specific aspects of language are affected in CMS and why, and I coordinate and supervise the speech and language analysis in the different participating countries.

 Fieldwork, Crosslinguistic Variation and Semantic Typology